aws/language-servers/server/aws-lsp-partiql/README.md

 ### Updating the ANTLR lexer and parser

 The ANTLR lexer and parser grammars are defined in `src/antlr-grammar`, the files in `src/antlr-generated` are automatically generated from the grammar files.
 To update these files, run `npm run update-antlr`.
+The current grammar files can be found at https://github.com/partiql/partiql-lang-kotlin/tree/main/partiql-parser/src/main/antlr.

 ### Tests